DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-21 Meeting Notes.md

 - Upgrade menu
 - Flinch effect / stun effect on the enemies when they're hit
 - refine the enemy AI some more
-- tie the enemy attack animations
+- tie the enemy attack animations the sockets
+- better animations for the enemy attacks
+- More crystal blueprints cuz we're just using the same one over and over
+- Decals in the level EVERYWHERE
+- Put in a placeholder for the ending room similar to the starting room.
+That way its not a green box
 ### Things for This Week

 #### Programmer